KS DB Merge Tools logo KS DB Merge Tools

 KS DB Merge Tools for Cross-DBMS logo

-Dependency level
+Dependency Level

 Dependency level is the numeric characteristic of object dependency from other objects of the same type.
 Originally this term was introduced for tables to minimize merge failures caused by foreign keys.
 Later it was made applicable for views.
 In many places application and documentation uses DL acronim for this term.